Come hike some of the best trails in BC.

 Grab a copy of the Revelstoke Hiking Map at the Revelstoke Visitor Information Centre, or download it HERE.
-There is a great website that goes into fine details of every possibly hike available: Revelstoke Hiking – Online Trail Guide
+There is also a great website that goes into greater detail of every possibly hike available: Revelstoke Hiking – Online Trail Guide

 Will I see bears while out hiking in Revelstoke?

 The Columbia Mountains and Revelstoke’s trails are home to lots of wildlife, including black and grizzly bears.
 Read Parks Canada’s bear safety primer here.
 Check with park staff when you arrive in the park about bear sightings and trail alerts.
-Ask park staff or read Bears and People to learn more about reducing your risk of encountering bears when camping in the backcountry or what to do if you encounter a bear.
-Here are some of our tips for Happy Hiking in Bear Country!
+Ask park staff to learn more about reducing your risk of encountering bears when camping in the backcountry or what to do if you encounter a bear.

 Revelstoke Hiking – Locals Tip